OpenAudioMc/documentation/content/media.md

 *Notes:*
  - YouTube videos need to be public and big videos might not work.
 It's best to upload your own.
  - Some soundcloud artists block their music from being played on third party sites like OpenAudioMc, if a soundcloud song fails to play, it's most likely this.
 You are best off uploading it to your own account (but be sure to set it to public)
- - GoogleDrive and DropBox share url's have to be public and permanent.
-Please note the permanent part, since it'd be a shame if your music suddenly stops playing.
  <br>
  It is possible to add support for other sources as well.
 OpenAudioMc has a java api to add support for url manipulations.
 This means that there are add-on plugins like [OpenAudioMc-Youtube](https://www.spigotmc.org/resources/openaudiomc-youtube-support.64584/) to expand the feature set with an alternative youtube engine.